Policy

 teach truth rally

-Successfully blocked legislation (HB 14 and HB 18) that would have prohibited teaching accurate American history through a Critical Race Theory (CRT) lens.
+Successfully blocked legislation (HB 14 and HB 18) that would have prohibited teaching accurate American history.

 How you can advocate for education equity